‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

 — JAEYEOL'S (@EXObsess) December 11, 2016

-As fans may have already guessed prior to the airing of Goblin Korean drama episode 10, Sunny may actually be the reincarnation of the Goblin’s sister, Kim Sun.
+As fans may have already guessed prior to the airing of the Goblin Korean drama Episode 10, Sunny may actually be the reincarnation of the Goblin’s sister, Kim Sun.

 From what we know, the Goblin keeps a scroll containing the portrait of the young woman who died first the moment he defied the King’s order.
-At first look, this girl appeared to be someone special in the Goblin’s like when he was still a mortal known as Kim Shin played by Gong Yoo.
+At first look, this girl appeared to be someone special in the Goblin’s life when he was still a mortal known as Kim Shin played by Gong Yoo.

 But as more episodes were aired where more mysterious characters were unveiled, we soon learn that the lady in white was actually his younger sister.
 What we have yet to learn before Ep 10 was how she is related to Sunny and the amnesiac Grim Reaper.